London St Paul's Cathedral Tickets: how to buy and prices

 The visit to St. Paul's Cathedral has an estimated duration of approximately two hours.
 It is important that you take this into account so that you can plan the rest of the day as well as possible, since next to the temple there are several monuments and museums that you can see before or after.

-After your visit to St. Paul's Cathedral, I recommend that you take the opportunity to visit some of the points of interest in the city closest to the temple in order to make the most of the day's sightseeing.
+After your visit to St. Paul's Cathedral, I recommend that you take the opportunity to go to some of the points of interest of the city closest to the temple in order to make the most of the tourist day.
 Here are the main ones:

 - Museum of London: It is one of the most important museums in the city and its collection includes pieces ranging from prehistory to the present.

 - Shakespeare's Globe Theatre: Located in Southwark, it is a reconstruction of The Globe, from the late sixteenth century and early seventeenth century, where the playwright William Shakespeare wrote a large number of plays.

 - The Millennium Bridge: This pedestrian suspension bridge links the City of London with the Bankside area.